prg-grp/website/_pages/about.md

 [Talk to us](mailto:guido.salvaneschi@unisg.ch) or [join our group]({{ '/open-positions' | relative_url }})
 when you are interested in these topics or our work.
-Students at HSG or TU Darmstadt, please find [our courses, theses, and jobs]({{ '/teaching' | relative_url }}).
+Students at the University of St. Gallen, please find [our courses, theses, and jobs]({{ '/teaching' | relative_url }}).
 {: class="clearfix"}